FrancescoPaoloL/LearningNLP/readme.md

 ## Feature enginering
 Feature engineering in NLP involves the process of transforming and creating meaningful features from raw text data to improve the performance of machine learning models.
 This is essential because many machine learning algorithms require numerical input data, while NLP tasks often involve working with unstructured text data.
-Feature engineering in NLP typically includes the following key steps:
+Typically this process includes the following key steps:
 - <b>Text Preprocessing</b>: This step involves cleaning and preparing the raw text data.
 - <b>Feature Extraction</b>: In NLP, feature extraction involves converting text data into numerical features that can be used by machine learning algorithms.
 Common techniques for feature extraction include:</b>
     - <b><i>TRADITIONAL FEATURES ENGINEERING MODELS</i></b>